by: Thomas Young

 - Offline Traffic Generation – This includes all the offline methods used to send visitors to your website.
 Traffic from this source is usually measured as direct traffic and can be the highest converting traffic of any traffic source.

 - Search Engines – This includes search engine optimization (SEO), pay-per-click (PPC) advertising, keyword analysis and research and all other efforts to get found in the search engines.
 Google, Yahoo and MSN comprise almost all the search engines on the web.
-This part of your web marketing plan outlines how to get found in those search engines for important keyword search terms.
+This part of your strategic digital marketing plan outlines how to get found in those search engines for important keyword search terms.

 - E-mail Marketing – A plan for e-mail marketing is included in this section.